Masimba Mambare

-Masimba Keen Mambare (born 9 May 1986) is Zimbabwean international footballer who plays as a midfielder for Dynamos and the Zimbabwe national team.
+Masimba Keen Mambare (born 9 May 1986) is a Zimbabwean former professional footballer who played as a midfielder.
+He played for the Zimbabwe national team at international level.

-Career

-Club
+Club career

-Mambare started his career with second division sides Amabhubhesi and Ziscosteel before joining top tier side Motor Action.
+Mambare started his career with second division sides Amabhubhesi and Ziscosteel before joining top-tier side Motor Action.
 He stayed with Motor Action for four years until he departed to join Highlanders in 2012.
 He left Highlanders two years later as his contract ran out, he subsequently joined Highlanders' rivals Dynamos, on a three-year contract, amidst a legal battle with Highlanders over unpaid bonuses.

-International
+International career

 Mambare has won 11 caps and scored 4 goals for the Zimbabwe national team.
 His first international goal came against Malawi in the 2013 COSAFA Cup.